 The Group provides financing services to facilitate its clients' purchase of securities on a margin basis in the secondary market and subscription to IPOs.
-Interest income from margin financing provided by the Group for the Review Year increased by approximately 11.8% to approximately HK\$22.0 million as compared with that of Last Year (2021: approximately HK\$19.7 million) and accounted for approximately 57.9% (2021: 50.3%) of the total revenue.
-The encouraging growth in interest income from margin financing was mainly due to an increase in interest income derived from our margin clients as the demand for our margin financing services increased gradually during the Review Year.
-The segment profit from margin financing services increased by approximately 30.1% to approximately HK\$21.2 million as compared with that of Last Year (2021: approximately HK\$16.3 million).
-The segment profit increased at a higher rate than the segment revenue due to less finance costs incurred during the Review Year and an allowance for impairment loss of approximately HK\$1.6 million was provided for accounts receivable arising from the business of dealing in securities under the expected credit loss model in Last Year.
+Interest income from margin financing provided by the Group for the Review Year increased by approximately 26.3% to approximately HK\$27.8 million as compared with that of Last Year (2022: approximately HK\$22.0 million) and accounted for approximately 75.5% (2022: 57.9%) of the total revenue.
+The encouraging growth in interest income from margin financing was mainly due to an increase in interest income derived from our margin clients as the demand for our margin financing services increased gradually especially in the first half of the Review Year.
+The segment profit from margin financing services increased by approximately 0.1% to approximately HK\$21.2 million as compared with that of Last Year (2022: approximately HK\$21.2 million).
+The segment profit increased at a much lower rate than the segment revenue due to an allowance for impairment loss of approximately HK\$5.7 million was provided for accounts receivable arising from the business of dealing in securities under the expected credit loss model with the deteriorating market environment and expectation in the Review Year.